-International students and scholars who are employed in the U.S. need to obtain a Social Security Number (SSN) to receive payment for their work.
+International students and scholars who will have paid employment or training in the U.S. must obtain a Social Security Number (SSN) to receive payment for their work.
 The number assigned to you is permanent.
-If you previously applied and received a number, there is no need to do a new SSN application.
+If you previously applied and received a number, there is no need to reapply for a new SSN.

-- You must have an assistantship appointment, paid job offer or paid internship requiring CPT authorization, in order to apply for an SSN.
+- You must have an assistantship appointment, paid job offer, or paid internship (please, do not forget to see the appropriate work authorization from UFIC) to apply for an SSN.

-- You may apply for the SSN no earlier than 30 days prior to the employment start date.
+- You may apply for the SSN no earlier than 30 days before the employment start date.

-- If you have previously applied and have lost or misplaced your SSN card please contact firstname.lastname@example.org for guidance.
+- If you have previously applied and have lost or misplaced your SSN card, please contact your local SSA office for instructions.

-The applicant should assemble the following materials and email copies of them to Support Services at email@example.com:
+The applicant should assemble the following materials and take them to their scheduled appointment:

 - Completed SS 5 Application form

 Completed SSA Questionnaire for Non-US Citizens: This document must be filled out according to the instructions on page 2.